Before I pack up all of our homeschooling supplies I wanted to give you a little homeschool recap for our year!

 By the way, I really recommend the audio books for the Chronicles of Narnia.
 The English accent narration just make the stories come alive.!

 We used Math U See for the second year.
 I really love it because it is simple to execute but also provides a set of manipulatives for my daughter who is more hands-on.
-Math is the area that we probably lacked in the most, but I am confident we will catch right up next year.
-This will probably be our final year with Math U See because as soon as both my girls are ready, I would like to switch to Teaching Textbooks so they can start to work independently (I’ll be freeeeeee!)
+As both my girls are ready, I would like to switch to Teaching Textbooks so they can start to work independently (I’ll be freeeeeee!)

 For language arts we stuck with our tried and true Explode the Code workbooks.
 They could do these independently while I nursed the baby or made lunch.